-First Red Card = Missed playtime;

-Second Red Card = Work in a Key Stage Leader's classroom for the rest of the day; Third Red Card = Work in another classroom for the following day.
+- First Consequence Card = Missed playtime and parents will be contacted the end of the school day; - Second Consequence Card = Work in a Key Stage Leader's classroom for the rest of the day; - Third Consequence Card = Work in another classroom for the following day.
 Parents contacted.
 Home-school Behaviour Log introduced.

-Children receiving more than three Red Cards within a half-term will face more severe consequences such as a missed school trip / disco / special event or, in severe cases, fixed term suspensions or permanent exclusion.
+Children receiving more than three Consequence Cards within a half-term will face more severe consequences such as a missed school trip / disco / special event or, in severe cases, fixed term suspensions or permanent exclusion.
 Suspension and/or permanent exclusion is, of course, a last resort.
-Any suspension or permanent exclusion made by the School has to be reported to the Local Authority and a set procedure must be followed.
+Any suspension or permanent exclusion made by the school has to be reported to the Local Authority and Pele Trust and a set procedure must be followed.
 Any suspension or permanent exclusion must be accompanied by work, which is to be set and marked during this period by the Class Teacher.